-- 1. Open to any Meade County 4-H Member.

-- 2. Accompanist or directors of acts should be 4-H members; however adults may assist as directors or accompanists as long as they do not appear as part of the act.
+- 1. Open to any Meade County 4-H Member. - 2.
+Accompanists or directors of acts should be 4-H members; however, adults may assist as directors or accompanists as long as they do not appear as part of the act.

-- 1345 Senior Talent Show
+1345 - Senior

-- 1346 Intermediate Talent Show
+1346 - Intermediate

-- 1347 Junior Talent Show
+1347 - Junior

-- 1348 Group Talent Show
+1348 - Group

-4-H STYLE REVUE
+4-H FASHION REVUE

-Superintendent: Mary Beth Woods Junior Superintendent: Kaylen Langhofer & Adeline Woods
+Superintendent: Mary Beth Woods Junior Superintendent: Adeline Woods

-- 1. Complete and send entry form to the Extension office.
+- 1. Complete and send the entry form to the Extension office.
 Completed Script form and Information Sheet are required at judging and must be submitted when the member enters the Judging Room. - 2.
 The 4-Her must have made or selected the clothing that he or she models. - 3.
-The child for whom the garment was made may model child's garment made by 4-Her. - 4.
+The child for whom the garment was made may model a child's garment made by 4-Her - 4.
 An exhibitor can model two constructed entries and two purchased entries. - 5.
 Contestants should use good sense in choosing items that are appropriate to be modeled publicly. - 6.
-You must be present at the Public Fashion Revue to receive recognition or awards. - 7.
-The same garments or outfits that are worn during judging are to be worn in the Public Revue.
+The same garments or outfits that are worn during judging are to be worn in the Revue.